johnbartholomew/2048-cpp/Readme.md

 stylistic things (e.g., colour values).
 Gabriele Cirulli's implementation is released under the MIT licence.

-I did not create stb_image.c.  stb_image.c has been placed in the public domain by its author(s) (Sean Barrett, plus contributors). stb_image.c is from http://nothings.org/stb/

 I did not create fontstash.h or glfontstash.h.
 Licensing details are included in comment blocks in the files.
 Font Stash is written by Mikko Mononen, and is available at: https://github.com/memononen/fontstash